Skip to article frontmatterSkip to article content

 auth.is_DTaccess_allowed(access_token)

-Convert the chosen parameters into an HDA request for Climate DT data and print the created filters.
+Use the chosen parameters to construct an HDA Climate DT data request, then output the filters that were created.

 filter_params = {